pslasso/travelApp/README.md

-# NPL UDACITY
+# TRAVEL APP UDACITY

-This app uses Meaning Cloud NLP to analyse the sentiment of some text.
-The respondes with the following sentiments:

-1. score_tag
-2. agreement
-3. subjectivity
-4. confidence
-5. irony
+This app the user to know some fact about his trip, like the wather, duration and a picture of teh city wheres he going.

+# APIs

+## Geonames

+Used for getting the lat and lng of the city by passing the name of it.

+## Weatherbit

+Used for getting forecast weather by passing the lat and lng of the city.
+This appi provides the forecast for the next 16 days in their free account, so the travel app dates are set in order to can work with the api.

+## Pixabay

+Used for getting the picture of the city by passing its name.

-## Server
+# Server

 This app uses express server

-## Lenaguages and plugins
+# Lenaguages and plugins

 This app use the following: